emmetio/livestyle-web/src/documents/about/index.html.md

 But I’m not saying it’s impossible.
 If LiveStyle gets enough attention and funding, I’ll do a research on how to make it possible.

-## Does it scales?
+## Does it scale?

 Like original Emmet, LiveStyle is written entirely in JavaScript and works in every modern JS environment.
 But it requires additional support from editor side.

-Basically, they it provide `on change` callback to detect text buffer changes and network connectivity.
+Basically, they need to provide `on change` callback to detect text buffer changes and network connectivity.
 Unfortunately, not every editor supports these features so LiveStyle will not support all editors as Emmet does.

 ## Is it free?